ehsandevend/outbox-module/README.md

 import os

 outbox = {
-    "PROJECT_TAG": "this have to be your project name for example insurance_eclaim", "OUTBOX": {
+    "PROJECT_TAG": "this have to be your project name for example nextweekwithus", "OUTBOX": {
         "HTTP_PUBLISHER": {
             "NO_SQL_WRAPPER": {